 Is the US a safe travel destination?
 When people from around the world consider coming to the United States…what do they think about how safe our country is?

 Safe Travels in the United States – Take the Media with a Grain of Salt

 The media likes to tell stories that shock and get attention.
 Naturally, horrible tragedies are high on the list of things that the media will show.
 This is especially true of stories from other countries.
 The news from other countries is doing to be limited to the most shocking of all because you won’t hear all the day to day ‘normal’ stuff.

-For example, when we were researching our trip to Turkey for 2015, ISIS, which is now called Daesh, was creating havoc near the Syrian border to Turkey.
+For example, when we were researching our trip to Turkey for 2015, ISIS, which is now called Daesh, was creating havoc near the Syrian border with Turkey.
 We heard on the news about attacks there.
-I looked at a map trying to decide how close this area was to Istanbul and Cappadocia which were the places we were looking forward to visit.
-I needed to know: How close are these things?
-How likely is it that the terror group coming from the border could arrive quickly in the areas we wanted to visit?
-Research is KEY!
+I looked at a map trying to decide how close this area was to Istanbul and Cappadocia which were the places we were looking forward to visiting.

 The truth is that shootings are very rare and MOST people in the United States have never seen one.
 NEVER.